ngdonna2020/Guide/README.md

 - Pie chart should be <= 5 dim. if not, use treemap (note: these dont have axis)
 - Tree chart can be changed to a text cloud or bubble chart by just changing the shape of marks
 - Histogram shows the distribution of continuous data by creating bins that are discrete (bin can be created on a continuous measu or numeric dim).
 Histogram must include a bin and a count
-- A line chart requires a date field
+- A line chart requires a date field.
+Reference line can only be added to a continuous axis IN THE VIEW
+- Bar chart: if we group labels in a view, a new mark (bar) is created, which consolidates all members of the group.
+A bar chart can be used a floating item.
+To create a stacked bar chart from existing bar chart, drag another dimension into Color mark
 # Color (max 7 in visualization/ view) and Font
 - Can separate color legends be displayed for multiple measure in a viz: Add measure values to color legend and select use separate legends option
 - To format font color: Right-click on the view, select "Format" and select the dropdown next to tooltip.
 Then select the color.
 OR Click on the tooltip button in the Marks area, highlight the text, and select desired color using the dropdown